 Sexual harassment is unlawful under Title VII of the Civil Rights Act of 1964 and similar Ohio employment laws.
-Sexual harassment is a form of gender discrimination.
-Sexual harassment at work can occur in a lot of different ways, but can generally be categorized as quid pro quo sexual harassment, sexual harassment hostile work environment, and a combination of these two types.
+Sex harassment is a form of gender discrimination.
+Sexual harassment at work can occur in a lot of different ways, but can generally be categorized as quid pro quo sexual harassment, sexually hostile work environment, and a combination of these two types.

 Quid Pro Quo Sexual Harassment